Ramstric/math-expression/README.md

 # CNN-powered Math Expression Translator

-This is a web application (Project for Sistemas Inteligentes at UPM) that uses a Convolutional Neural Network (CNN) to translate handwritten math equations into LaTeX and Python function code.
+This web application (Project for Sistemas Inteligentes at UPM) uses a Convolutional Neural Network (CNN) to translate handwritten math equations into LaTeX and Python function code.

 ## Demo